Growing Zones: 4-11 patio / 9-11 outdoors(hardy down to 30℉)

 6) If bringing indoors for the winter, keep by a sunny window and water as needed.
-Also, avoid exposure to both drafts and heat form a window or vent.
+Also, avoid exposure to both drafts and heat from a window or vent.

 Watering (in the ground): Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the sol to dry out completely before watering again as Soursops do not like wet feet.
-Yellowing and droopy leaves is a common sign of over watering while brown, dry leaves are a sign of under watering.
+After watering, allow the top 2-3 inches of the soil to dry out completely before watering again as Soursops do not like wet feet.
+Yellowing and droopy leaves are a common sign of overwatering while brown, dry leaves are a sign of under-watering.
 Mulching can help retain the soil moisture and also combat competing grasses/weeds.

 Watering (potted): Stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
+If there is moisture present, hold off on watering until it feels drier at that depth.
 When ready to water, stop once you see it escaping drainage holes at the base of the pot.

-Pollination assistance: You can pollinate your indoor trees by hand since most people do not keep a healthy bee population within their home.
-Simply take a small, fine tipped paint brush and stick it into the center of the bloom.
+Pollination: Our trees are self-fertile but can pollinate your indoor trees by hand.
+Simply take a small, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
-Go to the next bloom and repeat the process until every bloom has been has been treated.
+Go to the next bloom and repeat the process until every bloom has been treated.
 The bloom will fall off naturally and the fruit will begin to form.

 Pruning: Soursop trees don’t require much pruning once the initial shaping is attained.
 Only prune off dead branches or limbs once the harvesting is over.